 My four-year-old thinks of a hundred excuses at bedtime, from a drink of water, to one last kiss, to boogie men in the closet.
-Where should I draw the line?
+Where should I draw the line when my toddler won’t go to bed?

 Procrastinating at bedtime is a common ploy of young children.
 The more children we raised, the more we observed that children do what they do in order to meet their needs.
 Unless they are angry or have a distant parent-child relationship, kids don’t use bedtime ploys deliberately to annoy parents.
-There are three reasons why children don’t want to go to bed: fear of going to sleep, not wanting to be separated from parents, and wanting more “quality time” with their parents.
+There are three reasons why a toddler won’t go to bed: fear of going to sleep, not wanting to be separated from parents, and wanting more “quality time” with their parents.
 Because of changing lifestyles, rigid bedtimes are not as common or as realistic as they used to be.
 Decades ago, when most families lived in rural settings, the family got up early, worked together most of the day, and went to bed together early in the evening.
 Because today’s parents are so busy and often do not have much time with their children during the day, children put their bid in for prime time with mom and dad at night.
-The before- bed hour may be the only time during the whole day she has your focused attention.
-If so, relax and enjoy it with her.
+The before-bed hour may be the only time during the whole day your little one has your focused attention.
+Even if your toddler won’t go to bed when you would like them to, relax and enjoy it with them as much as you can.
 Unfortunately, this is difficult for parents, since in the late evening children are tired and not the most fun to be with, you’re tired, and you would like some couple time or time just for yourself.

 Sleep is not a state you can force a child into.
 It must naturally overtake the child.
 Here are some suggestions on creating a sleep-inducing environment to help wind down your wide-awake child and save some evening time for yourself.